tideh2021/weatherApi/README.md

 # weatherApi
 Api for weather

-Reads weather when a city if typed.
-However the time dispkayed is Canada time.
+Reads weather when a city is typed.
+However the time displayed is Canada time.